-The world is becoming more digital by the minute.
-Digital dictates many aspects of how people live their lives.
-It shapes how people learn, how they socialise and how they shop.
+The 21st-century world is digital.
+Digital technology dictates many aspects of how people live their lives.
+It shapes how people learn, how they socialise, how they work and shop.
+But digital is not only about technology.
+It’s also about changes and adjustments organisations need to make to survive and thrive.

 Culture: five levels of maturity